-r Evidence-Based Program Attitude is Altitude Tiers of Implementation Tier 1 Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
-K-12 curriculum that focuses on Social and Emotional learning, positivity and anti-bullying.
+Evidence-Based Program EBP: Attitude is Altitude Tiers of Implementation Tier 1 Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
+Describe the key EBP components: K-12 curriculum that focuses on Social and Emotional learning, positivity and anti-bullying.
 The curriculum aligns with the Collaborative for Academic, Social and Emotional Learning (CASEL) standards.
 Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies, and how these will assist students dealing with trauma and violence.
-Attitude is Altitude will be implemented by teachers in designated grade levels through classroom lessons.
+EBP Implementation (Box 1): Attitude is Altitude will be implemented by teachers in designated grade levels through classroom lessons.
 Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
-Supports will result in improved student self-esteem and an increase in student motivation and reduce the risk of students developing mental health diagnoses.
+EBP Implementation (Box 2): Supports will result in improved student self-esteem and an increase in student motivation and reduce the risk of students developing mental health diagnoses.

-Evidence-Based Program Invo Multidisciplinary Program to Address Childhood Trauma (IMPACT) Tiers of Implementation Tier 2, Tier 3 • nents that will be implemented as well as any related activities, curricula, programs, services, policies and strategies. challenges.
-A multidisciplinary f treatment and service delivery professionals who receive regu therapeutic interventions are pr draw on each youth's strengths bach to the treatment of youth with mental health/substance use team works collaboratively bringing best practices into the evaluation, process.
+- Invo Multidisciplinary Program to Address Childhood Trauma Tiers of Implementation Tier 2, Tier 3 , , , , , , , , , , , , , , , , , , , nents that will be implemented as well as any related activities, curricula, programs, services, policies and strategies. challenges.
+A multidisciplinary t treatment and service delivery p professionals who receive regu therapeutic interventions are pr draw on each youth's strengths bach to the treatment of youth with mental health/substance use ream works collaboratively bringing best practices into the evaluation, process.
 Interventions are delivered by licensed mental health lar support from a board-certified behavior analyst.
 Behavior support and ovided while encouraging academic support and progress.
-Interventions , incorporates family members and group-based intervention with the goal rs that will serve the youth throughout his/her lifetime. the early identification of social the likelihood of at-risk studen mplement evidence-based mental health services for students to improve al, emotional, behavioral problems or substance use disorders, as well as ts developing social, emotional, behavioral problems, depression, anxiety es, and how these will assist students dealing with trauma and violence. analysis with the explicit goal of domains, encouraging youth an related disorders and how to us CBT, youth are taught about the subsequent behavior.
+Interventions , incorporates family members and group-based intervention with the goal rs that will serve the youth throughout his/her lifetime. the early identification of social the likelihood of at-risk studen mplement evidence-based mental health services for students to improve al, emotional, behavioral problems or substance use disorders, as well as ts developing social, emotional, behavioral problems, depression, anxiety es, and how these will assist students dealing with trauma and violence. analysis with the explicit goal of domains, encouraging youth an related disorders and how to us cognitive-behavioral therapy (CBT) techniques and applied behavior f reducing mental health symptoms, improving functioning in a variety of d their parents to understand the nature of mental health and/or substance are newly learned skills to maintain position functioning and recovery.
+In subsequent behavior.
 By replace better decisions about how to a established behavior principles unhealthy behaviors.
-Trauma-fe closely on Adverse Childhood E thinking-based and behavioral p teaching effective parenting ski cognitive-behavioral therapy (CBT) techniques and applied behavior f reducing mental health symptoms, improving functioning in a variety of ad their parents to understand the nature of mental health and/or substance be newly learned skills to maintain position functioning and recovery.
-In e link between thoughts and emotions, and how they may affect cing maladaptive thoughts with adaptive thoughts, youth are able to make ctor behavior and how to apply good coping skills.
-CBT also make use of such as positive reinforcement to reward adaptive behavior and extinguish becused CBT is a subspecialty within CBT that allows providers to focus Experiences (ACEs).
-This therapy addresses affective/emotional, cognitive/ problems by incorporating discussions about the specifics of the trauma, lls to caregivers, and capitalizing on the healing therapeutic alliance Services may be provided via individual therapy, group therapy and/or intervention, treatment, and red will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring e diagnoses and to students at high risk of such diagnoses. • will allow students to achieve treatment plan goals.
-Examples of goals may naking; b) Improved coping skills; c) Increased resiliency.
+Trauma-for closely on Adverse Childhood E thinking-based and behavioral p teaching effective parenting skil e link between thoughts and emotions, and how they may affect sing maladaptive thoughts with adaptive thoughts, youth are able to make ctor behavior and how to apply good coping skills.
+CBT also make use of such as positive reinforcement to reward adaptive behavior and extinguish boused CBT is a subspecialty within CBT that allows providers to focus Experiences (ACEs).
+This therapy addresses affective/emotional, cognitive problems by incorporating discussions about the specifics of the trauma, lls to caregivers, and capitalizing on the healing therapeutic alliance Services may be provided via individual therapy, group therapy and/or

+Implementation and treatment will allow students to achieve treatment plan goals.
+Examples of goals may include: a) Improved decision making; b) Improved coping skills; c) Increased resiliency.